adamdjbrett/11ty-academic-LeNPaul/README.md

 # Academic Theme for Eleventy

-An Eleventy 3.1.2 theme designed for academic websites, converted from the Jekyll Academic theme.
+An Eleventy 3.1.2 theme designed for academic websites, converted from the [Jekyll Academic theme by Paul Le](https://github.com/LeNPaul/academic).

 ## Features